AdobeDocs/dynamic-media-classic.en/help/deploying-video-websites-mobile-sites.md

 Publishing a video enables Adobe Dynamic Media Classic Servers to deliver video to your website, mobile site, or application.

-There are two different methods you can use to publish video:
+There are two different methods that you can use to publish video:

 * **Publish videos automatically and instantly on upload** - As part of the video upload process, Adobe Dynamic Media Classic can automatically publish videos when they are uploaded and encoded.
 This ability to instantly publish means that there is no need to publish videos separately after the fact.